sidebar hamburger menu

 Prerequisites

-• Ensure you have a compatible version of Java Development Kit (JDK) installed.
-JDK 8 or later is required.
+• Java Development Kit (JDK) 8 or later installed (verify with java -version)

 Linux Installation

-1. Download Gradle from TuxCare via the terminal using your credentials.
+Download from TuxCare via the terminal using your credentials.
 For example, Gradle 6.9.4:

 curl -u USERNAME:PASSWORD -O https://nexus.repo.tuxcare.com/repository/els_java/org/gradle/gradle/6.9.4-tuxcare.1/gradle-6.9.4-tuxcare.1-bin.zip